Chapter 3: Search techniques

 Boolean operators (AND, OR, and NOT) help you broaden or narrow your search, depending on which operator you use.
 Each operator works according to its own set of rules to affect how your keywords are searched.
 Boolean operators act on the keywords around them in a way similar to how math operators act on numbers.
 Note that in many finding tools, you must capitalize Booleans for them to be recognized.

 AND specifies that all the keywords you connect with AND must be present in your search results.
-The more search terms you add with AND, the more you will restrict your results, and the fewer results you will see.
+The more search terms you add with AND, the more you will restrict your results, and the fewer results you will get.
 AND is most useful when you have two or more keywords and want to make sure all are included in each of your search results.

 Let’s say you’re doing research on the evolution of dogs.
 Here is an example of a Boolean search you might try: